Observational appearance and photon rings of non-singular black holes from anisotropic fluids: Quantities for optical appearances

 For the geometry considered in the present work, as given by the line element (\ref{eq:lineel}), this exponent reads explicitly (in terms of the radial coordinate $r$) as

 From Eq.(\ref{eq:lyaeq}) one finds that the photon's radial location, after a deflection angle $\phi$ has elapsed, is given by

 According to this expression, the Lyapunov lensing exponent can be understood a measure of the instability scale associated to nearly-bound geodesics, in this case expressed as the drift of the radial function after a deflection angle $\phi$.
 For observational purposes, however, it is better to cast the equation above in terms of the number of half-turns performed by the photon around the black hole, defined as $n \equiv \tfrac{\phi}{\pi}$.
-In fact, photons are said to belong to the $n^{th}$ lensing band (with $n \geq 1$) if and only if it intersects the equatorial plane exactly $(n+1)$ times on its path to the observer \cite{Cardenas-Avendano:2023obg}.
-This way, photons in the $n^{th}$ lensing band (i.e. which have executed a number $n$ of half-turns around the black hole) will be identified with the creation (in the optically-thin limit) of a set of images on the observer's screen, which are dubbed as the {\it photon rings}.
-Such a sequence of photon rings can be understood as highly-lensed, gravitationally red-shifted images of the source, governed on its behaviour by the Lyapunov exponent above.
+In fact, photons are said to belong to the $n^{th}$ lensing band (with $n \geq 1$) if and only if they intersect the equatorial plane exactly $(n+1)$ times on its path from the source to the observer \cite{Cardenas-Avendano:2023obg}.
+This way, photons in the $n^{th}$ lensing band (i.e. which have executed on their winding a number $n$ of half-turns around the black hole) will be identified with the creation (in the optically-thin limit) of a set of images on the observer's screen, which are dubbed as the {\it photon rings}.
+Such a sequence of photon rings can be understood as strongly-lensed images of the disk, dominated by emission for small radii and subject to large gravitational redshift, and governed on its behavior by the Lyapunov exponent above.
 In the limit $n \to \infty$, this sequence of rings approaches a {\it critical curve} in the observer's image plane, and which corresponds to the projection of the photon sphere there.
 Furthermore, this curve defines the outer edge of the black hole {\it shadow} since trajectories inner to it would have hit, on the ray-tracing procedure, the event horizon.
-However, in the physical scenario in which the main source of illumination is provided by an accretion disk, the actual central brightness deficit can be significantly reduced as a consequence of disk's emission inside the photon sphere.
+However, in the physical scenario in which the main source of illumination is provided by an accretion disk, the actual central brightness deficit can be significantly reduced.
+For such realistic models, the inner emission (beyond the ISCO) that comes from plunging material following non-circular falling trajectories, contributes to the inner part of the image.

 The Lyapunov lensing exponent, $\gamma_{ps}$, can be related to the Lyapunov time, $t_{ps}$, using the conserved equations of null geodesics as \cite{Kocherlakota:2024hyq}

 The Lyapunov time characterizes the instability time-scale of nearly-bound geodesics, and it is relevant for dynamical observations, such as hot-spots.
 These are local regions of the disk that are significantly brighter and hotter than their surroundings, supposedly induced by magnetic reconnection events \cite{Ripperda:2020bpz}.
 Furthermore, the Lyapunov time is also related to the decay time of test-field perturbations in the eikonal limit, and therefore connected to the imaginary frequency of the quasinormal modes of oscillations in such limit as \cite{Cardoso:2008bp,Pedrotti:2025idg}